ahluntang/lscale/README.md

 pip install -r pip-requirements.txt
 ```

-**Note**:

-To install some of the libraries (such as lxml) you will need gcc compiler and Python headers, in debian, you can get the required packages from `build-essential` and `python-dev`.
-lxml itself also requires `libxml2-dev` and `libxslt1-dev`

-LXC or LVM  specific packages can be installed using the configure option in the framework
+**NOTE**: LXC or LVM  specific packages can be installed using the configure option in the framework

 ## Overview